pscedu/psc-wpdocs/aibd/ways_to_set_up_environments_DN.md

-[//]: # (Status: Draft)
-## Setting up a development environment

-There are multiple ways to set up  development environments on Bridges-2.
+There are multiple ways to set up custom development environments on Bridges-2.
 They include:

 * [Using Singularity containers](#using-singularity-containers)